perdian/dotfiles/README.md

 ### Installation

-Checkout the repository to any location on your local system (e.g. the `.dotfiles` in your home folder) and call the dotfiles script (`dotfiles upgrade`) which will setup all the necessary resources.
+Checkout the repository to any location on your local system (e.g. the `.dotfiles` in your home folder) and call the dotfiles script (`dotfiles install`) which will setup all the necessary resources.

 Initially this will symlink the appropriate files in the `.dotfiles` folder to your home folder.
 Everything will be configured and tweaked within `~/.dotfiles` (or wherever your choose to checkout the repository into).